 - A small Rucksack: preferably with a chest strap and hip belt to distribute the weight over your body (to carry the snacks, water, hats, gloves and jacket)

 If you are only an occasional hiker, there is still plenty of time to get a few hills under your belt before the Solstice.
-Remember it’s a 39km/24 mile hike at night, we’d recommend you don’t go into the without at least trying out a few big walks beforehand (at least 10 miles).
-The main barrier to completing is more likely to be physiological rather than physical, when it comes to dealing with tiredness and fatigue.
-So the key is to do at least a few long walks and hills before the Solstice to prepare you for this.
+Remember it’s a 39km/24 mile hike, so we’d recommend you don’t go into the without at least trying out a few big walks beforehand (at least 10 miles).

 Ready to register?